 Wine rated (2020 guide) 90/100

 A subtle hint of morello cherry promises freshness on the nose of this wine.
-The palate also presents this bright, tangy fruit on a slender, slightly crisp body with fresh honesty and verve.
+The palate also features this bright, tangy fruit on a slender, slightly crisp body, with a refreshing honesty and verve.